mmiddleton/mmiddleton-fish546/notebooks/Bismark_notebook.md

 And it even completed successfully!!!!!
 ![CoGe_complete1](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/images/Bismark_notebook/CoGe_success_complete1.png)
 ![CoGe_complete2](https://github.com/mmiddleton/mmiddleton-fish546/blob/master/images/Bismark_notebook/CoGe_success_complete2.png)
+This time around I did not start the analysis with the metaplot option (under the Methylation Analysis heading on the Options page) enabled.
+Maybe this is what was causing my previous attempts to fail?
+Not quite sure, but very happy that it completed this time around.
 At least I got some sort of data that I can go forward with.
 If restarting my `Bismark` alignment with the quality trimmed data doesn't work or takes too long I can use the CoGe analysis instead to look at some heavily methylated genes and visualize the methylation coverage.

 ## 2016-11-28 - `Bismark` analysis started with correct data
 - In the terminal, navigated to the directory where my data file is stored (part of the reason I ran it with the wrong data file on my first two attempts is that the trimmed data file is embedded another directory deep and I didn't navigate far enough...).